awhitney42/YumYumDonut/README.md

 Here is an explanation of what is happening in each of these lines.

+**Line 1 : Set Memory Location Constants and Sprite Pointers**

-Lines 1 and 2 are the main initialization sequence.
+Lines 1 is the first of 2 lines in the main initialization sequence.

 `1 q=54272:s=12288:v=53248:poke52,48:poke56,48:poke2040,192:poke2041,193:y=0:h=1`